NSU German History X

 |Produced by:||A Gabriela Sperl production for Wiedemann & Berg Television for SWR, WDR, BR, ARD Degeto and MDR in association with Beta and Telepool|

-NSU German History XInspired by true and current events: A horrific string of murders committed by a neo-Nazi group, which also served as basis for Fatih Akin's Golden Globe-winner and Oscar-shortlisted feature “In the Fade”.
+NSU German History XInspired by true and current events: A horrific string of murders committed by a neo-Nazi group, which, despite of the evidence, was only unveiled as right-wing terrorism ten years after the first killing.

 In the aftermath of the fall of the Iron Curtain a clandestine far-right German terrorist group called National Socialist Underground or NSU began operating in Germany by killing immigrants in cold blood, termed the Bosphorus Serial Murders.
 The victims are brutally slayed with the same gun.
 The police never even consider a right-wing conspiracy – despite evidence to the contrary – and focus on internal ethnic feuds.
 So while these decent people are dying, the German authorities are heaping scorn on them, accusing them of drug dealing and hinting at loose morals.
 Hovering above them are three comrades who've been arrested and let go time and time again: Beate, Böhni and Uwe.

 Beate is amazed by the eloquent Uwe and the way he absorbs the right-wing message; but she is just as impressed by Böhni's tripwire temper and random violence.
 The three soon form a compact trio that lives together and allegedly plans attacks to "restore Germany to the Germans."
 The trio draws the attention of the Intelligence Service.